A year after its launch, the local impact investing initiative Benefit Chicago has announced its first round of loans.

 - Local Initiatives Support Corporation, which will use a $3.5 million loan from Benefit Chicago to revitalize the 63rd Street corridor from Cottage Grove Avenue to Pulaski Road, and Halsted Street between 63rd & 79th Streets.

 - Sweet Beginnings, a subsidiary of the North Lawndale Employment Network.
-The honey product business provides transitional jobs for individuals who have been incarcerated; this $500,000 loan will allow it to extend the length of their employment.
+The honey product business provides transitional jobs for individuals returning from incarceration; this $500,000 loan will allow it to extend the length of their employment as well as increase marketing efforts for their products.

 “Through our Community Investment Note, investors of all stripes have been able to participate in making impact investments in Chicago,” said Calvert Foundation president and CEO Jennifer Pryce.